masalha-alaa/confessions-project/README.md

 So it almost didn't learn anything.

-The code for the deep learning approach can be fount at [/prediction/confessions_prediction_dl.ipynb](https://github.com/masalha-alaa/confessions-project/blob/master/prediction/confessions_prediction_dl.ipynb).
+The code for the deep learning approach can be found at [/prediction/confessions_prediction_dl.ipynb](https://github.com/masalha-alaa/confessions-project/blob/master/prediction/confessions_prediction_dl.ipynb).

 <a name="text-gener"/>